christopher5106/christopher5106.github.io/_posts/2018-02-02-configure-windows-10-for-ubuntu.markdown

 # Install a server X

 It is possible to run graphical applications from Ubuntu, for that purpose you need to install [Xming X Server for Windows](https://sourceforge.net/projects/xming/).
+Then, run Xming server and set the `DISPLAY` environment variable in the Ubuntu Bash Shell:

+    export DISPLAY=localhost:0.0

 Now you can run `firefox` in your Ubuntu Bash terminal.

-To let Ubuntu bash on Windows 10 run `ssh -X` to get a GUI environment on a remote server, run in a Ubuntu Bash terminal,
+In the Ubuntu Bash terminal under Windows, it is also possible to get the GUI environment from a remote server as under Linux, with command `ssh -X`.
+To enable this, install

     sudo apt install ssh xauth xorg
     sudo vi /etc/ssh/ssh_config